GhassenHafsiaINSAT/Cpp-Projects/README.md

 **Note:** Unions can be a source of bugs.
 Ensure proper maintenance and access the same member you assigned.
 If any member types have a nontrivial constructor, you must write code to explicitly construct and destroy that member.

+## `struct` vs `union`

+- A `struct` groups different variables into a single unit, each variable having its location in memory.
+- A `union` groups different variables in the same memory location.

+In a nutshell:

+- The size of a `struct` is the sum of the size of all its members plus padding (for efficiency and performance).
+- The size of a `union` is the size of its largest member.

 ## `std::variant`

-At its core, `std::variant` is a union of types.
+- At its core, `std::variant` is a union of types.
 It can store one value at a time from a predefined set of types.
 Unlike a traditional `union`, `std::variant` keeps track of its active type, ensuring correct value access.

 ### Examples for `std::variant`

-`std::variant` allows you to store one value from a set of predefined types and keeps track of the active type:
+- `std::variant` allows you to store one value from a set of predefined types and keeps track of the active type:

 ```cpp
 #include <iostream>